 What is important is that you decide on something and make this explicit.
 See below for examples of issues.
 Alternatively, you might be interested in people and how they are affected by environmental issues.

-The environment and issues you can fund can be categorised into the following:
+The environment and issues you can fund are categorised into the following. .

 - Indigenous land and sea management

 - Inland waters